miles-odd/yaurls/README.md

 This is actually my first time doing any sort of webdev-related project, so I needed something simple enough to actually finish that would maybe allow for a few additional features.
 A URL shortener just seemed like the right choice for that, with the added bonus that it could potentially be something that I end up using (not for any added benefit over other, existing URL shorteners, but just because it would be cool to use my own thing, y'know?).

 ### Some things I learned
-- How to **setup a simple backend** for a full CRUD app from scratch, **using FastAPI and SQLite**
+- How to **setup a simple backend** for a full CRUD app from scratch, specifically **using FastAPI and SQLite**.
-- How to **actually make requests** and call the API from the user interface **using JS**
+- How to **create a simple frontend** to handle user input and make calls to the REST API that I made.
-- How to organize such a project.
+- How to organize such a project, even if the project is small in scale.

 ### Some challenges I faced
-- In general, just **how to get started setting up a project like this**.
+- **How to get started setting up a project like this**, like just in general.
 Even though it's probably one of the simplest CRUD apps out there, it still took a bit to figure out what I'd need and how to organize things to get stuff up and running.
 This is especially true given that I made it from scratch; I've contributed to apps before, but never had to build one from the ground up.
 - **Making successful calls to the API from the UI**.
-I found that backend was easier for me; it's one thing to actually implement the API and play around with it using hardcoded tests or Swagger, but it's another thing to actually integrate it into a webpage and have everything working.
-It seems like I don't really like frontend work :/ but it's something I must learn anyway.
+I had used basic JavaScript before to handle things like executing small code blocks or sending popup alerts to the user.
+However, sending requests to an API was new territory for me, and I had to learn a lot about the structure of HTTP requests and how to actually send those in order to even just get the core functionality down.
+- **Correctly handling redirects using FastAPI**.
+For a while, I was butting my head against my code because entering a shortened url would either redirect indefinitely or present a 404, even when I knew the slug existed in the database.
+Turns out all the logic was correct - but I was simply missing an `https://` in the URL parameter for a RedirectRequest.
+If only I had thought to done that sooner (I finally thought of it when I was reading through the documentation and saw that there was an `https://` in the example code and not one in my code and I thought to try it).
 - Getting used to Python syntax (I miss you, semicolons).